cetera-labs/fastsite-cms/docs/docs/cetera-cms-admin-guide.md

 ## Composer install

-1. To create a new Cetera CMS project, run this command (substituting <Path> with the path where Composer should create the project):
+1. To create a new Fastsite CMS project, run this command (substituting <Path> with the path where Composer should create the project):
 ```
 composer create-project cetera-labs/website-skeleton <Path>
 ```